 While a bridge that was destroyed by the local law enforcement was being rebuilt, water protectors chant in response to the law enforcement directives to leave the area.

 Chanse Adams Zavalla, of California, arrived four months ago and is prepared to stay until the end.

 Water protectors confront the law enforcement directive to leave the area and not cross the river to Turtle Island.
-The law enforcement which was stationed atop of Turtle Hill made demands on the protectors to leave.
-Turtle Hill is considered sacred ground and the native americans simply wanted access to the Island so that they may engage in ritual prayers.
+The law enforcement which was stationed atop of the hill on Turtile Island demanded protectors to leave.
+Turtle Island is considered sacred ground and the native americans simply wanted access to the Island so that they may engage in ritual prayers.